Ephraim-Kamau/Newsapp/README.md

 ### NEWS APP
-This is an application that allows users to access articles from various news sources, to allow them to catch up with the lastest news.
+This is an application that allows users to access articles from various news sources and allows them to catch up with the lastest news.

 ### By Ephraim Kamau